 Similar to how we say love is a choice—we choose to love another person—we can also choose to love ourselves.
 We decide to appreciate the value we have and the blessing that we are.
 Even if we don’t feel okay in the moment, we can act as though we believe we’re okay.
 We can choose to present ourselves as a person of worth.
 In doing so, others will see our worth and reflect it back to us.

-While being single or looking for someone to value us romantically may cause us to feel undervalued and “not okay,” the more we look beyond our relationships to define our worth—the more we find worth within ourselves—the more confidence we’ll put forth into the world.
-We can make the choice to go forward with as much confidence as we can muster.
+While being single or looking for someone to value us romantically may cause us to feel undervalued and “not okay,” the more we look beyond our relationships to define our worth, the more we find worth within ourselves, and the more confidence we’ll put forth into the world.
+We can choose to go forward with as much confidence as we can muster.

 Like this post and want more?
 Sign up for updates – free!